Janet Smith Emerging Activist-Scholar Research Award (sponsored by The Vorhees Family)

 This award honors the memory of Dr. Janet Smith, Professor in the Department of Urban Planning and Policy at the University of Illinois Chicago’s College of Urban Planning and Public Affairs, and co-director of the Nathalie P. Voorhees Center for Neighborhood and Community Improvement.
 As an expert in local and national housing policy, Janet dedicated her career to fighting alongside community groups for a right to place and representation within the city.
 Janet brought to this work a deep respect for the self-determination of communities.
 Working alongside communities and activists, she brought her own astute analysis – and fierce critique – of the political economy of housing production in the United States.

-As an activist-scholar, Janet worked alongside tenant-activists to leverage a fierce critique of the Chicago Housing Authority’s Plan for Transformation and bore witness to the ways in which the plan fragmented existing communities.
+As an activist scholar, Janet worked alongside tenant-activists to leverage a fierce critique of the Chicago Housing Authority’s Plan for Transformation and bore witness to the ways in which the plan fragmented existing communities.
 This work informed her books Where are Poor People to Live?: Transforming Public Housing Communities with Larry Bennett and Patricia Wright, and Claiming Neighborhood: New Ways of Understanding Urban Change with John Betancur.

 Within UAA, Janet was an outstanding leader and mentor to both students and faculty.
 From 2001 to 2007, she served on the UAA Governing Board, becoming Vice-Chair in 2005 and Chair in 2006.
 Throughout her UAA engagement, Janet chaired countless committees and shared her insights with early career scholars in workshops and professional development sessions.

 Janet’s energy, enthusiasm, and determination was inspirational to all that worked with her.
-This award honors Janet’s contributions as an activist-scholar as well as her commitment to supporting emerging scholars in developing their own models for community engagement and activism.
+This award honors Janet’s contributions as an activist scholar as well as her commitment to supporting emerging scholars in developing their own models for community engagement and activism.

-November 1, 2022 (11:59pm CST) – Last day to submit a nomination
+October 1, 2024 (11:59pm CDT) – Last day to submit an application

-Eligibility Guidelines
+Step 1: Review the Eligibility Guidelines

 Award Benefits

-Award Selection Process
+Selection Process

-Eligibility Guidelines
+Step 1: Review the Eligibility Guidelines

 Current Doctoral Graduate Students.
 Students pursuing doctoral research related to urban affairs, regardless of academic discipline, are eligible to apply.
 Applicants must:

-1. Have finished their coursework
+1. Have finished their coursework;

-3. The applicant OR their nominator must hold a UAA membership
+3. The applicant OR their nominator must hold a UAA membership.

 OR